yglcode/golang-oop-primitives/README.md

 		sa.fillColor()
 	}
 ```
    Then define a base struct to extend/embed this "abstract" struct and define placeholder methods.
-Please note the "constructor pattern" which overrides embedded "Shape" interface value with newly created object.
+Please note the "constructor pattern" which overrides embedded "Shape" interface value with itself - newly created object.
 ```go
 	//extends "abstract class" with placeholder methods implementations type ShapeBase struct {